Selim Bayraktar

 Selim Bayraktar (born 17 June 1975) is an Iraqi-Turkish actor best known for his role as "Sümbül Ağa" in Muhteşem Yüzyıl.
 He received international recognition with his role in the Netflix original series Rise of Empires: Ottoman.

 He is of Iraqi Turkmen background, from the city of Kirkuk.

 Life and career

 Bayraktar was born in Kirkuk, Iraq, in 1975, to Iraqi Turkmen parents.
 As a child he began performing in gymnastic competitions.
-During the final days of the Iran-Iraq War, a body double of Sadam Hussein visited Bayraktar's school in order to recruit boys into the army; when Bayraktar was chosen to serve in the army his family decided to smuggle him into Turkey.
+During the final days of the Iran–Iraq War, a body double of Saddam Hussein visited Bayraktar's school in order to recruit boys into the army; when Bayraktar was chosen to serve in the army his family decided to smuggle him into Turkey.
 He started working at the Turkish State Theatre after graduating from Hacettepe University in 2000.

 Bayraktar speaks Turkish, Ottoman Turkish, Arabic, Kurdish, and English.